McDougal Graduate Teaching Fellows Program

 We will accept additional documents in support of your teaching – a faculty letter, a peer observation report, a YTC or CTL consultation report, etc. – but these are not required.
 Please include an additional documents in your application packet.

-Associate Director for Graduate and Postdoctoral Teaching Development
+Suzanne Young, Director of Graduate and Postdoctoral Teaching Development